-Live Prawn Productions Inc (LPP) is a local non profit community organisation.
+Live Prawn Productions Inc (LPP) is a local non profit, incorporated community organisation.

-In January 2008, the organisation was awarded the rights to be the market operator for the Yamba River Market.
+In January 2008, Clarence Valley Council awarded the association the licence to operate Yamba River Market.
+The licence runs for a three year cycle with LPP successfully reapplying for the licence twice more since 2008.
 The Markets operate each 4th Sunday of the month, from Ford Park, located on the Yamba Bay foreshore, near the Ferry wharf.
-Market profits are reinvested back into community events, cultural activities and the Yamba Surfing the Coldstream Festival.
+Market profits are reinvested back into local community events, live performances and cultural activities.

 LPP Management Committee aims to support stallholders who reside in the Clarence Valley who make or grow all they sell, whilst encouraging newcomers from further afield.
 LPP aims to encourage locals and visitors alike to stay and enjoy the festive atmosphere by providing, on a regular basis, performers and buskers, thereby enabling the market to showcase local new & emerging acts.
 By providing this policy and procedures, LPP’s expectation is for a smooth running of each monthly market, ensuring a successful and enjoyable day for all stakeholders.

 Please contact Live Prawn Productions Inc through our contact page.

 Casual Stallholders become permanent after three (3) consecutive months of trading and it is assumed that stallholders will attend the Yamba River Markets on a regular monthly basis.
 Stallholders who do not advise us of non attendance, may find that they are then put back on the casual list.
 Until becoming permanent, other stallholders must contact the Market Coordinator, preferably by email, each month to secure a site.

 General cut off time for permanents to be on site is 7.30am, unless prior notice is given.